wagdav/thewagner.net/content/2020-04-30-Exploring-Nix.markdown

 learning material I find useful.

-NixOS is a unique Linux distribution with [origins][Wikipedia] in [research][DolstraThesis] conducted at Utrect University.
+NixOS is a unique Linux distribution with [origins][Wikipedia] in [research][DolstraThesis] conducted at Utrecht University.
 NixOS handles software delivery and configuration in a different way than any other distribution I know.
 The entire operating system is treated as an immutable value which  makes deploying and maintaining NixOS-based systems easy and